TGAC/SingleCellSchemas/README.md

-This repository contains developments regarding EI's CELLGEN ISP metadata standards.

-Broadly, the schemas can be used for describing a range of single cell genomic and spatial transcriptomics experiment types such as 10X and Vizgen.
-The schemas directory contains the JSON representation of the schema, and the utils directory contains python modules to convert from json to tabular formats such as excel.
+# SingleCellSchema
+The **SingleCellSchema** repository houses developments related to Earlham Institute's (EI’s) CELLGEN ISP metadata mapping and schemas, designed to describe a variety of Single Cell Genomics and Spatial Transcriptomics experiment types, such as those from 10X Genomics and Vizgen.

+It contains the following directories:

+- ``dist``: contains the output files generated from the conversion process.

+- ``schemas``: contains the core, extended and general versions of the schema in JSON format.

+- ``utils``: contains Python helper scripts to convert JSON files into tabular formats such as Excel.

+The main script, ``convert.py``, is used to convert the JSON schema into Excel, XML, and additional JSON files.
+It is found in the project root directory.

 **Abbreviations**:

 - SC RNASEQ: Single Cell RNA-Sequencing
-- SPAT: Spatial Transcriptomics
+- STX: Spatial Transcriptomics

 <br />